 Once the parade is finished, you might want to get a 1-2 hour rest or not.
 After that, it’s time to explore the Patras nightlife scene, which is without a doubt… active!

-First of all, the best parties are literally happening on the streets, outside bars and cafeterias.
-Bars all along the main street, turn their music really loud and people are gathering up right outside.
+First of all, the best parties are happening on the streets, outside bars and cafeterias.
+Bars all along the main street, turn their music loud and people are gathering up right outside.
 You can stay, dance, drink something if you want, and then move along to the next one.

 When you get tired of migrating from bar to bar, it is very important to choose the most suitable type of Carnival party for you.